Magnetism in Gemstones

 An Effective Tool and Method for Gem Identification

-The chemical formula for Almandine is shown below.
-Ferrous iron (Fe2+) ions are located in the A site, shown in bold italics on the graph below right.
+The chemical formula for Almandine is shown below left.
+Ferrous iron (Fe2+) ions are located in the A site, shown in bold italics on the apex section of the Almandine Garnet composition graph below right.
 The chemical formula represents the pure form of Almandine, which is its end member form.
 That means, if only iron and aluminum are found in the A and B sites, the gem is pure Almandine.
-A pure Almandine gem would have a graph point located at the end of the line that runs from Pyope to Almandine, precisely at the apex of the Almandine trisection of the graph (upper corner).
-However, all Garnets are hybrids of various Garnet species.
+A pure Almandine gem would have a graph point located at the end of the line that runs from Pyope to Almandine, precisely at the apex of the Almandine trisection of the graph marked Al. However, all Garnets are hybrids of various Garnet species.
 Gem Almandines generally contain significant amounts of Pyrope, and Almandine graph points are never close to the pure apex point.
 Minor amounts of Spessartine and Andradite Garnet are also present.

 Grape Garnet (Almandine from Orissa, India) #10